Sahil170595/Chimera_Multi_agent/CONTRIBUTING.md

-# Contributing to Muse Protocol
+# Contributing to Chimera Multi-agent

-Thank you for your interest in contributing to Muse Protocol!
+Thank you for your interest in contributing to Chimera Multi-agent!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started